-Another way to think about it: If you play it safe you'll make less than even money, but if you play it risky you'll make more than even money given a successful wager.
+Another way to think about it: If you play it safe you'll make less than even money, but if you play it risky you'll make more than even money.